jdbctemplatemapper/jdbctemplatemapper/readme.md

   // JdbcTemplateMapper needs to get database metadata to generate the SQL statements.
   // Databases may differ on what criteria is needed to retrieve this information.
 JdbcTemplateMapper
   // has multiple constructors so use the appropriate one.
-In most cases 'new JdbcTemplateMapper(jdbcTemplate);'
+For example if you are using oracle and tables
+  // are not aliased the SQL will need schemaName.tableName to access the table.
+In a case like this
-  // will do the job.
+  // use the constructor  new JdbcTemplateMapper(jdbcTemplate, schemaName);
 }

   ```